 How Has Life Changed Post Section 377 for the LGBTQIA+ Community?

-One year after the historic Section 377 verdict, what has changed for the LGBTQIA+ community?
+Two years after the historic Section 377 verdict, what has changed for the LGBTQIA+ community?

 Camera: Garvita Khybri